Mars-Weather/marsweatherapi/API documentation/Sol.md

 ## Get all

-Returns a list of all Sols.
+Returns all the Sols in the database.

 **URL** : `/api/sol/`